 Melt butter over medium heat.
 In a medium bowl, mix together the sugar, cocoa and salt.
 Slowly whisk in the butter.
 Add vanilla, the eggs one at a time and whisk until homogenous.
 Stir in the flour, followed by the butterscotch chips.
 Place batter in the pan, even out the top and bake for 25 – 30 min or until cooked through and the top begins to crack.

-This were so fast, I didn’t even get a step by step picture, but trust me, there are very easy to make I whipped this up in about 10 minutes, put the pan in the oven and them made dinner while they were baking.
+These were so fast, I didn’t even get a step by step picture, but trust me, there are very easy to make 🙂 I whipped this up in about 10 minutes, put the pan in the oven and them made dinner while they were baking.

-I loved this brownies and this recipe is a keeper.
+I loved these brownies and this recipe is a keeper.
 They came out very moist, the top had a nice crunch to it, and they were extremely flavorful from the butterscotch chips.